airayzing/Help-Docs-v2/tropitech-resource-center/frequently-asked-questions-faqs/bot-installation-faqs.md

 <summary>Bot is not showing up upon activation of wp-rocket plugin.</summary>

-If you have both wp-rocket and m1Bot Plugin/Script added to your WordPress site, You may face the issue of the m1Bot not showing up on the website.
+If you have both wp-rocket and tropitech Plugin/Script added to your WordPress site, You may face the issue of the tropitech not showing up on the website.

 In case you are facing such issues, try the below steps, and it will solve the problem.

 1. Login to your wp-admin panel and open the `wp-rocket` settings.
 2. Go to the `File Optimization` → `JavaScript Files` -> `Load JavaScript deferred`
-3. Add the m1Bot bot script here under `Exclude Java Script Files` option, and done!
+3. Add the tropitech bot script here under `Exclude Java Script Files` option, and done!

 For more details, Check out the following documentation by `wp-rocket`